ben-truong-0324/truongben.com/content/home/posts.md

 subtitle: ''

 content:
-  # Page type to display.
-E.g. post, event, or publication.
-  page_type: post

-  # Choose how many posts to display (0 = all).
+  # Filter content to display
-  count: 5

-  # Filter on criteria
   filters:
+    # The folders to display content from
+    folders:
+      - post
-    author: ''
+    tag: ''
     category: ''
-    tag: ''
     publication_type: ''
+    author: ''
+    featured_only: false
     exclude_featured: false
     exclude_future: false
     exclude_past: false
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 10

-  # Choose how to order the posts.
+  # Choose how many pages you would like to offset by
-  order: desc # asc or desc
+  # Useful if you wish to show the first item in the Featured widget
+  offset: 0
+  # Field to sort by, such as Date or Title
+  sort_by: 'Date'
+  sort_ascending: false
 design:
-  # Choose a layout view for the listings:
+  # Choose a listing view
-  #   1 = List
-  #   2 = Compact
-  #   3 = Card
-  #   4 = Citation (ideal for publications)
-  view: 2
+  view: compact
----
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '1' -->